 HIV is primarily a sexually transmitted infection (STI), and can also be passed through blood and even breast milk.
 Generally, people tend to focus on the fact that HIV is an STI, and it may become a touchy subject, especially in the Muslim community.
 Our religion prohibits sex before marriage, adultery, drug usage, etc. What has been your biggest challenge in addressing these issues?

-RAHMA has done some wonderful programmes and workshops in the past.
-You’re always thinking of new ways to advance RAHMA’s reach – what does the future hold for your organisation, insha’Allah?
+RAHMA has done some wonderful programs and workshops in the past.
+You’re always thinking of new ways to advance RAHMA’s reach – what does the future hold for your organization, insha’Allah?

 We hope to have our own office building in the future, insha’Allah.
 Having our own space will allow us to carry out much-needed work at a central location.
 We hope to be able to work with a full staff – complete with a research team to conduct research and publish our findings, medical professionals to offer basic healthcare services, and personnel to offer other services, such as training, support, and even marriage connections.
 We also would like to fully launch our Project Imam program in which we will work with Imams of partnered mosques to create safe zones for those living with HIV and other STIs to access the support they need.
 This will all be possible through the grace of Allah and the aid of the Muslim community.

 There is so much more to be said about Khadijah Abdullah and her team of enthusiastic RAHMA volunteers.
 Muslims living with HIV/AIDS have reached out to her from all over the US, hoping to find the support they’re in need of from the Muslim community.
 RAHMA is working hard to address their needs.
 If you would like to learn more about RAHMA, please visit www.haverahma.org.